nealcaren/fightordie/_build/html/_sources/Volumes/20/01/get_ready.md

 Get ready, fellow Negroes, and set your faces like flint.
 Resolve on two things: (1) to call no man Friend, white or black, who advises you not to exercise the right to vote; (2) if by force and fraud a new disfranchisement is fastened on the South, to publish the facts to the civilized world, to choke the courts with case upon case, to appeal, agitate and protest and to let no threat of poverty, riot or murder turn you from a determination to cast your vote according to law.

 Get ready!
 Know the law.
 Obey the law.
 If the law says that only intelligent women may vote, let the intelligent colored women register and vote.
 If voting is restricted by property, let those who have property register and vote.
-But if the South attempts in 1920 and after the Great War to disfranchise women illegally for "race, color or previous condition of servitude", show it that it cannot be done.
+But if the South attempts in 1920 and after the Great War to disfranchise women illegally for "race, color or previous condition of servitude," show it that it cannot be done.

 ______________
 *Citation:* Du Bois, W.E.B.
 1920.
 "Get Ready." *The Crisis*.
 20(1):5&ndash;6.